 EQC cover is paid for by a levy that all insurers collect on behalf of the Government.
-As of 1 October 2022, the EQC levy on your home insurance policy will change.
+As of 1 October 2022, the EQC levy on your home insurance policy changed.

 For a breakdown of your premium and levies, refer to your renewal notice.